 Other Interesting Stuff

 I grew up just north of Chicago, not actually in the city, so I always say I’m from the Chicago-area.
 I became a Christian at the age of 16 through a high school youth group and my life hasn’t been the same since.

 I went to the University of Notre Dame, but I’ve never been Catholic.
 I had a great experience there and even spent a semester in Jerusalem.
 I stayed at ND one more year and I worked in their campus ministry department.
 You can read more about my college memories here.

 I joined Teach For America and they assigned me to the Mississippi Delta Corps.
-I taught sixth grade at KIPP Delta College Preparatory School and I’m sure I learned more from my students than I ever taught them.
+I taught sixth grade at a public charter school and I’m sure I learned more from my students than I ever taught them.

 After four years of teaching I started my seminary career at Reformed Theological Seminary in Orlando, FL.
-I loved my time there, but after just one year, God called me back to KIPP where I became the principal for three years.
+I loved my time there, but after just one year, God called me back to my former school where I became the principal for three years.

 In June 2011, I moved to Jackson, Mississippi to finish my MDIV at RTS Jackson.
 Along the way, I married my wife, and we had a son.
 Although we are not sure where the future will take us, we love the Deep South–especially the weather, people, and food!

 My Contact Information